tomstewart89/Vector/README.md

 vector.h is based on [Tom Stewart's work](https://github.com/tomstewart89/Vector) with some differences:

- - syntax is closer to standard C++ vectors
+ - syntax is closer to standard C++ vectors,
- - error handling added
+ - error handling added,
  - internal storage structure is different and also the logic for handling capacity.